 - NEAT (non-exercise activity thermogenesis/energy used from daily tasks like walking to car and brushing your teeth)

 - TEF (thermic effect of food/calories used to digest and absorb the food you consume).

 Each of these components make up your energy expenditure and therefore affect your weight related goals.

 For more specific details on these components, see this article here.

-Let’s get to the numbers!
+Let’s get into the numbers!

-How to Calculate your Daily Calorie Needs
+How to Calculate your Total Daily Energy Expenditure